Food marketing: Issues

 There are no set worldwide food marketing laws or legislation, therefore countries have the option to adopt their own legislation with regards to food marketing standards.
-(Restrict Food Marketing, 2016).
 These standards are usually based on the values, culture and ethics of the particular country.
 Many countries worldwide have created laws in order to limit food marketing towards children with the goal of reducing rising obesity levels.
-(Restrict Food Marketing, 2016).
 Obesity has been proven to have increased significantly with a link to the increase of food marketing and advertising in society.
-(Dibb & Lobstein, 2005).

 Following a 'call out' from the Worldwide Health Organisation in 2006, many countries adopted to change marketing laws and legislation in order to protect children from persuasive advertisements directly targeted at them.
 These advertisements are strategically designed with special techniques in order to attract the children's attention.

 The Chilean Government has taken some of the most drastic steps in 2012 by approving the 'Law of Nutritional Composition of Food and Advertising'.
-(Restrict Food Marketing, 2016).
 This law gives strict guidelines for food marketers, allowing no high in saturated fat, sodium and sugar products to be advertised to under 14 year olds or through television or websites with an audience or more than 20% children.
-(Restrict Food Marketing, 2016).
 Iran has also taken similar actions, having banned the advertisement of all soft drinks since 2004.
 Iran's Ministry of Health and Medical Education has also prepared a document in 2015 containing 24 items in which they hope to prohibit the advertising of in future.
-(Restrict Food Marketing, 2016).
-Dibb and Lobstein acknowledge that traditional media outlets only account for approximately 20% of a food marketer's budget, therefore children are still highly exposed to influential advertising in shopping malls and grocery stores, vending machines, sponsored toys, contests etc. (Dibb & Lobstein, 2005).
+Dibb and Lobstein acknowledge that traditional media outlets only account for approximately 20% of a food marketer's budget, therefore children are still highly exposed to influential advertising in shopping malls and grocery stores, vending machines, sponsored toys, contests etc.